asterai-io/asterai-docs/src/overview.md

 asterai is a platform for developing and deploying modular AI agents and fully featured AI applications.

-asterai lets you create an agent or AI app and add features to it easily.
+asterai lets you create an AI application such as an agent or assistant and easily add integrations and features to it in a modular way.
 Program custom features and logic with plugins, or click to instantly add existing functionality from the plugin marketplace.